What is a carabiners gate opening?

 What is the best gate opening?

 Good question.
 It’s impossible to choose the best carabiner based on gate opening only.
 The answer will change depending on how you’ll use the carabiner.
 What matters most is how many items (and the size of items) you want to easily fit into the carabiner.
+The more items you want to fit into the carabiner, the larger the gate opening should be.
+(We give examples in the next section).

 top of your quickdraw a straight gate is the standard here, and 17 mm – 22 mm is great